w3b3g/mywork/CONTRIBUTING.md

+# Contribution Guidelines

-The repository is not open for contribution.
+This repository is not open for contribution or any additional activity/updates from anyone besides the repository's creator.